alina-stephan/alina-stephan.github.io/index.md

 * Has his own spot on the sofa - nobody is allowed to sit there.
 * Has to eat a specific food at every day of the week
 * Watches an episode of 'Doctor Who' every week

+>While we live in a deterministic universe, you do have free will.
+Now sit down.